openrijal/niteshrijal.com/src/content/blog/antigravity/index.md

 Antigravity is an ambitious project that shows a lot of promise.
 The AI-powered features have the potential to significantly boost productivity.
 However, it's still early days, and it remains to be seen how Antigravity will evolve and compete with other established IDEs.
 The verdict is still out, but Antigravity is definitely an IDE to watch.

-I still have to test the unique features like the chrome browser integration through the extension, the agent manager feature that allows to create workspaces with agents and apparently cloud based agents as well.
+I still have to test the unique features like the chrome browser integration through the extension, the agent manager feature that allows to create workspaces or use a playground.